 COMMUNITY GOAL – PLACEMENT OF ALL ADOPTABLE ANIMALS

-The Coulee Region Humane Society is an open access shelter, accepting all animals.
+The Coulee Region Humane Society is an open-admissions shelter for La Crosse County residents, accepting all animals regardless of their circumstance.
 We do not turn away animals in need of assistance.

 Our goal is to place all healthy and treatable (adoptable) animals and humanely euthanize only animals that are unhealthy and/or untreatable (unadoptable).

 At this time, the main challenge in reaching our goal is simple – we do not have enough individuals looking to bring an animal into their home through adoption.